WarriorRobots/infiniterecharge-season/resources/guide.md

 - `WPILib: Create a new project`: creates a new wpi project.
 - `WPILib: Open API Documentation`: Opens the WPI Java API.

-Color codin (of code and files in the tree):
+Color coding (of code and files in the tree):

 - Red:
   - Tree/File: Means the code has some error.